Are you an author?|List your book on Skriuwer. Google-indexed page, 10,000+ readers, permanent listing from €29.Submit now →

 Spanish Flu History To Fall Asleep To: Sleep Stories to Fall Asleep To

-Published 2026-04-29·2 min read
+Published 2026-05-20·6 min read

-The 1918 influenza pandemic killed more people than World War One — some estimates put the death toll at fifty million, others higher.
-It spread worldwide in three waves, killed young healthy adults at disproportionate rates (the opposite of normal flu patterns), and operated largely invisibly because governments suppressed reporting to maintain wartime morale.
+The 1918 influenza pandemic killed more people than World War One.
+Some estimates put the death toll at fifty million, others higher.
+It spread worldwide in three waves, killed young healthy adults at disproportionate rates (the opposite of normal flu patterns), and operated largely invisibly because wartime governments suppressed reporting to maintain morale.
 Spain was the only major country that reported it honestly, which is why it was called the Spanish Flu despite almost certainly not originating there.
-Sleep stories covering spanish flu history to fall asleep to take you through a catastrophe that has been consistently underrepresented in historical memory.
+Sleep stories covering Spanish Flu history to fall asleep to take you through a catastrophe that has been consistently underrepresented in historical memory.

 The Learn While You Sleep channel covers this topic in long-form, calm-narrated sleep content built for nighttime listening.
-144 videos covering history and mythology — all in the same steady, unhurried format that carries you from wakefulness into deep sleep.
+144 videos covering history and mythology, all in the same steady, unhurried format that carries you from wakefulness into deep sleep.

 Spanish Flu History To Fall Asleep To